kyunwang/Learning-ReactRedux/supersquad/README.md

 # Supersquad

-- Pretty much a team builder of superheroes (kinda superheroes)
+- Pretty much a teambuilder of superheroes (kinda superheroes, well spongebob is a hero of crusty crab...)